Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/ClimatesOfFerngill/README.md

 - `DisplayBothScales` - Default: `false`.
 This will display both known scales.
 Set to `true`, if you want to see Farenheit as well.

 - `HazardousWeather` - Default: `false`.
 This turns on hazardous weather.
 It's normally turned off.
 Right now, it only turns on the heatwave and frost events
-	IMPORTANT NOTE: This only enables the stamina drain on them, and the dewatering of the heatwave.
+	IMPORTANT NOTE: This only enables dewatering of the heatwave AND the thunder frenzy event.
 Frost's crop death will remain disabled, as well not watering the plants in time for a heatwave.

 - `AllowCropDeath` - Default: `false`.
 Normally, hazardous weather won't kill crops, just stop them growing.
 This reenables crop death.'

-- 'AffectedOutside' - The percentage outside you need to be within a 10 minute span to be affected by stamina events.
- Defaults to '.65', valid values are between 0 and 1.
-To turn stamina drains off entirely, set it to 0.

- - 'SickMoreThanOnce' - By default, the false means you can only get sick once a day.
-Set it to true to be affected by multiple colds.

- - 'StaminaDrain' - This is an int containing the default stamina drain for hazardous events.
-See the writeup (soon) for more information.
-Default is '2'.
-Valid range is any number between foo and bar.'

- - 'DeadCropPercentage' - The amount of crops that a heatwave and frost can kill.
+ - `DeadCropPercentage` - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.

- - 'CropResistance' - This represents the resistance an average crop has to heatwaves and frosts.
+ - `CropResistance` - This represents the resistance an average crop has to heatwaves and frosts.
 Default: '.4' Valid Range is 0 to 1.

- - 'DarkFogChance' - This controls the chance of the darker fog appearing.
+ - `DarkFogChance` - This controls the chance of the darker fog appearing.
 Default is set to '.0875' (or a 1/8th chance if it's foggy it'll be dark fog.)
 Valid Range is 0 to 1.

- - 'ChanceOfGettingSick' - Controls the chance you'll get sick when conditions are matched.
-Default is set to '.7' for (70% chance).
-Valid Range is 0 to 1.
+ - 'ThunderFrenzyOdds' - This controls the chance of the special weather Thunder Frenzy appearing.
+It's a double, valid range is 0 to 1

- - 'Use12HourTime' - Tells it whether or not to use 12hour time or not in displays.
+ - `Use12HourTime` - Tells it whether or not to use 12hour time or not in displays.
 Defaults to false.
 Valid: true, false

- - 'BadMoonRising' - Chance of a blood moon on a full moon.
-Default: .004 (.4%).
-Valid Range is 0 to 1.

- - 'EclipseOn' - Whether or not the eclipse is enabled.
+ - `DynamicRain` - Allows for the mod to dynamically control rain during the day.
 Defaults to true.
-(NOTE: Will not trigger until at least Spring 2, and must be a full moon.) (valid: true, false)

- - 'EclipseChance' - The chance of an eclipse every full moon.
-Defaults to .015 (1.5%) Valid Range is 0 to 1.

- - 'SpawnMonsters' - Controls if monsters spawn on your wilderness farm.
-Default: true.
 Valid: true, false

- - 'SpawnMonstersAllFarms' - Controls if monsters spawn on all farms.
-Default: false.
-Valid: true, false
+ - `DisableHighRainWind` - If your computer has issues with high rain or wind, set this to true.
+Defaults to false.